 better character classes for B-X D&D

 Labyrinth Lord is a reworking of the original basic/expert D&D ruleset, where classes are race (e.g. your character may be an "elf", but not an "elf thief").
-I've kept all that in place, but my desire to do something about the halflings was one of the reasons I started the rewrite in the first place.
+I've kept all that in place, but my "halflings" have always irked me in D&D and it was pulling at that loose thread that got this all started.

 Don't fix what ain't-

-The Tolkien mythos works well for the major races (humans, dwarves, and elves) but the fourth "race"—the halfling/hobbit—just doesn't add up.
-We're supposed to accept that they're the salt of the Earth but somehow also make good thieves.
-That aside from just being short humans, they're a nation-race with distinct abilities (which are... what?).
+The Tolkien mythos works well for the major races (humans, dwarves, and elves) but the fourth "race" - the halfling/hobbit - just doesn't add up.
+We're supposed to accept that aside from just being short humans, they're a nation-race with distinct abilities (which are... what?).
 That this rigidly, ludicrously traditional and lawful people would spawn a thriving thief class.
-That they're not just a Mary-Sue apology for a certain nation of shopkeepers that found their resolve when tested.
-Wheee, no shoes.
+That they're not just a Mary-Sue apology for a certain nation of shopkeepers that once upon a time found their resolve when tested.
+Wheee, no shoes!

 I wanted interesting halflings.
 Less "doughty", that's dwarf stuff; what about .. shirking?
 Less rotund, more lean.
 Less charismatic, more irritable and toothy.
-Landless, witty, quick and sticky of fingers- possibly even sometimes nasty.
-Not a race of thieves, but a tribe of goblins that can certainly engender a thief for an adventuring party.
+Landless, witty, quick and sticky of fingers - possibly even sometimes nasty.
+Not a race of thieves, but a tribe of goblins that can certainly produce a thief for an adventuring party.
 I've given this creation of mine its own page.

 I was happy.